-A role similar to the one of the trustee, as entity with fiduciary duties to investors, is carried out by the Representative of the Noteholders.
+A role similar to the one of the trustee, as entity with fiduciary duties to investors and SPV's creditors, is carried out by the Representative of the Noteholders.

 As for its responsibilities and duties, see the "Rules of the Organisation of the Noteholders", Article 26 (Duties and Powers of the Representative of the Noteholders).